netdata/netdata/.github/ISSUE_TEMPLATE/bug_report.md

 When creating a bug report please:
 - Verify first that your issue is not already reported on GitHub.
 - Verify that you are using the latest version of the Netdata Agent, and if not, update: https://learn.netdata.cloud/docs/agent/packaging/installer/update
-- If you are unsure if it's a bug, post a question on our support forums at https://community.netdata.cloud/c/support/agent-support/14
+- If you're not sure your issue is a bug, post a question on our support forums: https://community.netdata.cloud/c/support/agent-support/14
 -->

 ##### Bug report summary